KougatSundew/KougatSundew/README.md

 ### Hi there 👋
 Loves programming ✨✨

-Studying: Bachelor of Science with a major in Computer Engineering.
+Studying: Degree of Bachelor of Science with a major in Computer Engineering.

 ![](https://komarev.com/ghpvc/?username=KougatSundew)
 ### ⚙️ I have experience using